CM4all/beng-proxy/doc/translation.rst

 - ``CONCURRENCY``: a 16 bit integer specifying the maximum number of concurrent requests to this server (LHTTP and Multi-WAS only)

+- ``PARALLELISM``: a 16 bit integer specifying the maximum number of parallel child processes of this kind

 - ``NON_BLOCKING``: If present, make the socket passed to a child process non-blocking (LHTTP only currently).
 This is needed by NodeJS 0.12.